frederic-perez/Cardiac-electrophysiology/glossary.md

 __ventricular tachycardia isthmus(es)__ _n_ _The activation map of the VT is shown with the full circuit from the entrance to the exit sites, passing through the VT isthmus, which is delimited by two lateral boundaries of conduction block._
 __ventricular tachycardia__ _n_ [[Wikipedia]](https://en.m.wikipedia.org/wiki/Ventricular_tachycardia)
 __ventriculogram__ _n_ An image of the cardiac ventricles, used to estimate ejection fraction and assess wall motion.
+__viable myocardium__ _n_ [[Wikiecho: myocardial viability]](http://www.wikiecho.org/wiki/Myocardial_Viability) Myocardium which due to ischaemia does not contract normally at rest but has the potential to recover its function, either by itself over time or after revascularisation. _The same part of the ventricular wall can have a mixture of necrotic tissue and viable myocardium._
 __VT burden__ _n_ The number of sustained VT episodes or appropriate ICD interventions per year. _The reduction of VT burden was calculated as follows: 1–(no. of VT episodes in period post ablation/no. of VT episodes in same period pre-ablation)._
 __VT/VF storm__ _n_ Generally defined as three or more episodes of VF or sustained VT within 24 hours.
 __Wiggers diagram__ [[Wikipedia]](https://en.wikipedia.org/wiki/Wiggers_diagram)